 This post is part of a series celebrating #ClassicalMusicMonth.
-We’re pleased to share the below excerpt from Richard Taruskin’s just-released, On Russian Music at Home and Abroad: New Essays.
+We’re pleased to share the below excerpt from Richard Taruskin’s just-released, Russian Music at Home and Abroad: New Essays.
 Stay tuned for our final post next week, and enjoy free access to curated Classical Music articles through September.

 An excerpt from “NOT MODERN AND LOVING IT” (Chapter 5)